 Every 10 minutes, a new name is added to the national transplant waiting list for a life-saving organ.
 While the waiting list is alarmingly large (about 115,000 people long), the more concerning factor is the failure rate of organ transplants.
 But, with the new medical breakthrough of decellularization, organ transplant failure rates have the potential to dramatically decrease, if not disappear.

-This entire process can take a considerate amount of time to be completed; Typically, a kidney transplant patient needs to wait roughly 3-5 years before they receive their organ donation.
+This entire process can take a considerable amount of time to be completed; Typically, a kidney transplant patient needs to wait roughly 3-5 years before they receive their organ donation.
 With new medical discoveries, this all has the potential to change.
 Decellularization may be able to solve the time and donor match issue.

 What is Decellularization?

 Decellularization is the process of removing the cells from a donor organ without damaging the organ itself.
-We as human have our own unique DNA, which is different even in immediate family members.
+We as humans have our own unique DNA, which is different even in immediate family members.
 This unique DNA makes matching and acceptance of a donor organ extremely challenging, thus the high failure rate.